Blue November

 5. Use your time or resources to support a children’s bereavement organization, like Kate’s Club: Consider becoming a friend to grieving children through volunteering at your local children’s bereavement organization.
 Many organizations of this kind, though there are few, are nonprofits, so they rely on the support of their volunteers for day-to-day activities, mission-based programs, and special events.

-If you would like to become a volunteer, or “Buddy”, at Kate’s Club, contact Debra Brook, or visit the volunteer section of our website.
+If you would like to become a volunteer, or “Buddy”, at Kate’s Club, visit the volunteer section of our website.

-If able, you may also consider making a 100% tax deductible donation*.
-Kate’s Club relies on the generosity of our donors, and they enable us to carry out our mission on a daily basis.
-If this sounds like something you are interested in doing, contact Rachel Ezzo, or visit the donation section of our website – there are many ways in which to give, and they all help empower grieving children.
+Please consider making a 100% tax-deductible donation*.
+Kate’s Club relies on the generosity of our donors, and they enable us to carry out our mission daily.
+If this sounds like something you are interested in doing, visit the donation section of our website – there are many ways to give, and they all help empower grieving children.